 WILDLIFE RESCUE & REHABILITATION

-At our base near Looe, we have a small wildlife hospital unit, run by Senara, who has many years experience of rehabilitating several different species of wildlife.
+At our base in SE Cornwall, we have a small wildlife hospital unit, run by Senara, who has many years experience of rehabilitating several different species of wildlife.
 Although every effort is made to rehabilitate the patients and return them to their natural habitat, it isn’t always possible, and in those circumstances permanent sanctuary is offered.

 We can help with the following species: